-- Red wigglers or compost worms (2 handful or 2 bowls about ~500 breeding size worms, about a pound including bedding)
+- Red wigglers or compost worms (2 handfuls or 2 bowls about ~500 breeding size of worms, about a pound including bedding)

 - Worm cocoons & inoculum (for special order in a package)

 - Worm castings or vermicompost (in a bag 1 gallon and in a pail 5 gallons)

 - Featured plants this season: Purslane, Red clover blossoms, "Ruby streaks" mustard greens and Aloe vera